Deriving Transformer Architectures as Implicit Multinomial Regression: Abstract

 \section{Abstract}

-Mechanistic interpretability aims to understand how internal components of modern machine learning models, such as weights, activations, and layers, give rise to the model's overall behavior.
-One particularly opaque mechanism is attention: despite its central role in transformer models, its mathematical underpinnings and relationship to concepts like feature polysemanticity, superposition, and model performance remain poorly understood.
-This paper establishes a novel connection between attention mechanisms and multinomial regression.
-Specifically, we show that in a fixed multinomial regression setting, optimizing over latent features yields optimal solutions that align with the dynamics induced by attention blocks.
+From a first-principles standpoint, the attention mechanisms used in state-of-the-art transformer models are opaque.
+While attention has been empirically shown to improve model performance, it lacks a rigorous mathematical justification.
+This short paper establishes a novel connection between attention mechanisms and multinomial regression.
+Specifically, we show that in a fixed multinomial regression setting, optimizing over latent features yields solutions that align with the dynamics induced on features by attention blocks.
 In other words, the evolution of representations through a transformer can be interpreted as a trajectory that recovers the optimal features for classification.